kayala/kayala.GitHub.io/index.md

 For example, LeNet (or LeNet-5) is a basic convolutional neural network structure proposed in 1989, which can be applied for recognizing MNIST handwritten digit images.
 Here is an example for [Recognition MNIST handwritten digit images](https://github.com/kayala/project/tree/main/CNNs).

+In convolutional neural networks, the computation of convolution is repeated a lot.
+Therefore, the power consumption of the device can be significantly affected by changing the calculation accuracy of the convolution in the low-power device, which is of great significance to the design of the computing unit.

 ### Mesh networks

 Build [Mesh Networks](https://github.com/kayala/project/tree/main/mesh_network) on ESP32.